-The board expect a student to be at grade 7 in their voice or instrument to perform at ‘standard’ level in their final recital.
-Students submitting performances below that level will have their mark ‘adjusted’ down or up if the piece is at a grade 8 standard.
+The board expect a student to be at grade 5 in their voice or instrument to perform at ‘standard’ level.
+Students submitting performances below that level will have their mark adjusted down or up if the piece is harder than grade 5.
 Students that have sat a grade 5 theory examination have undoubtedly found the analysis of set works and the writing of composition more easily accessible, but it is not a prerequisite.

 What is expected from Music students?

 Students considering A Level Music will be no strangers to self-discipline.
 All musicians have sacrificed other activities or pleasures to spend time practising their instrument and refining their technique.
-It is also the case that students that reach an advanced level work harder to improve themselves because they find it rewarding.
+It is also the case that students that reach an advanced level work harder to achieve it because they find it rewarding.
 An A Level Music student will need to apply this blueprint to the other disciplines of composition and listening.
-Composing requires experimentation in order to create new ideas and an investment of time to develop them, much like an artist refines a canvas or sculpture.
-Similarly, the engaged student should listening to a broad spectrum of music embracing all the areas of study.
+Composing requires experimentation in order to create new ideas and investing the time to develop them, much like an artist refines a canvas or sculpture.
+Similarly, time needs to be spent listening to a broad spectrum of music embracing all of the areas of study.

 What can an A Level in Music lead to?

-The archaic notion that music is not an academic subject has been repeatedly quashed in recent years.
-The list of ‘facilitating subjects’ issued by the Russell Group of universities has been withdrawn with an admittance that it was misleading and misinterpreted.
+The archaic notion that music is not an academic subject is finally quashed.
+The list of ‘facilitating subjects’ issued by the Russell group of universities has been withdrawn with an admittance that it was misleading and misinterpreted.
 Some Music students naturally continue to study the subject at university or choose to continue their instrumental or vocal studies at a conservatoire.
 Others follow different pathways connected to their other subjects but will usually keep music as an interest.
 Indeed, the social scene connected to musical activities and the act of participating in music can be a lifelong inspiration and fulfilment.
 There are several careers in music open to those who do not wish to perform or compose.
 These include sound technician, music therapist, teacher or private tutor.
 Other careers in the music industry include working at a concert hall or music venue.
 Broader creative careers include working in film, television, radio or arts administration.